Jeremy-Barrass/word-count/README.md

 The response time is much improved now that reducing the size of the Search List as it searches has been implemented.
 I would be happy to submit this as a final version, however, I will continue to work on test driving the refactoring of WCRunner until 17:00.

 ##### 16:57 update
-Unfortunately, WCRunner.cs had a protected in the solution, which I meant I could not test it effectively - not without extracting everything to a whole new library.
-Time was pressing so I elected to refactor without testing and check it manual run, which was successful.
+Unfortunately, WCRunner.cs had a protected status in the solution, which I meant I could not test it effectively - not without extracting everything to a whole new library.
+Time was pressing so I elected to refactor without testing and checked it via a manual run instead, which was successful.

 ## Final thoughts